FAQs

 Who are you?

-We are Amy, Anna, and Siri of Snohomish Midwives!
+We are Amy, Siri, and Anna of Snohomish Midwives.
 We have been members of this community and catching babies for many years, mostly in homes and freestanding birth centers all over Snohomish County.
-You can read more about us individually here!
+You can read more about us individually here.

 What are your goals?

-We hope to revive this birth center space into an accessible, inclusive place for people to receive prenatal and postpartum care, give birth, and gather as a community.
+We hope to revive this birth center space into an accessible, inclusive place for families to receive prenatal and postpartum care, give birth, and gather as a community.

 When do you open?

 That remains to be seen!
-We’re renovating the space to include a full clinic room as well as giving it a general facelift.
-At the same time, we are going through an extensive licensing through WA State Department of Health and credentialing process through both Commission for the Accreditation for Birth Centers.
+We have renovated the space and are in the process of licensing through WA State Department of Health and credentialing through the Commission for the Accreditation for Birth Centers.
 These timelines aren’t within our control.
 However, we are still catching babies with privileges at Puget Sound Birth Center and Sprout, so if you want to come into our care before the birth center opens, we can still be your midwives!

 What is a midwife, anyway?

 We are Certified Professional Midwives (CPMs), which means that we provide prenatal, perinatal, postpartum, and newborn care for healthy, low-risk people.
-We are licensed to catch babies at homes and free-standing birth centers, and work collaboratively with hospital providers if the need arises.
+We are licensed in the state of Washington to catch babies at homes and free-standing birth centers, and work collaboratively with hospital providers if the need arises.

 We are guided by the Midwives Model of Care©.
 The core principles of this model are: